chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

-### public
+### be_public

-The `public` matcher tests if the S3 bucket has an ACL permission that allows the public to view the bucket
+The `be_public` matcher tests if the bucket has access controls that are potentially insecure.
+The intent is that this high-level matcher may be used to detect a number of insecure conditions, which may be added to in the future.
+The matcher currently will report an insecure bucket if _any_ of the following conditions are met:

+  1. A bucket ACL grant exists for the 'AllUsers' group
+  2. A bucket ACL grant exists for the 'AuthenticatedUsers' group
+  3. A bucket policy has an effect 'Allow' and principal '*'

+Note in particular that this resource currently does not detect insecure object ACLs.

     it { should_not be_public }